sourcegraph/sourcegraph-public-snapshot/README.codemod-ui.md

 - parameters, specified as a JSON object whose schema is defined by the plan
 - a command to invoke (with the parameters and diagnostics passed as arguments)

+## Status

+## Notification

+A notification consists of a message, actions, and contextual information about the current state.